Diamante Fondo Patti: Use

-Despite its bad condition, the stadium continues to host baseball games, as it is the only purpose-build venue for these kind sports in Sicily.
+Despite its bad condition, the stadium continues to host baseball games, as it is the only purpose-build venue for these kind of sports in Sicily.
 In the past it was used by third league clubs such as Palermo Baseball and UISP Zisa Palermo.

 In 2010 the baseball club Catania Warriors (now called Catania Warriors Paternò) reached an agreement with the city of Palermo to use the Diamante Fondo Patti for their IBL games.

 In 2012 it also hosted matches by Nine-man football club Cardinals Palermo.